-There are also stories and examples of real life application, a notes/journaling section for introspection (in the printable version), and a challenge to help you live out these verses and start thriving as a homemaker!
+There are also stories and examples of real life application, a notes/journaling section for introspection (in the Book), and a challenge to help you live out these verses and start living out your Godly role as a homemaker!

-You can complete this short study alone, or maybe with a couple of friends or even a women’s group!
+You could complete this short study alone, or maybe with a couple of friends or even a women’s group!

 7 Devotions About Homemaking to Help You Fall in Love With Your Role